TheLarapush/LaraPush-Docs-Source/docs/features/lp-links.md

 ---
 sidebar_position: 6
+sidebar_label: LP Links
 ---
 # LaraPush - LP Links (Landing Page Links) Integration Guide

 LaraPush's **LP Links** feature allows you to collect push notification subscribers from any landing page or URL you choose.
-This tool works similarly to the YouTube integration but is even more flexible—you can link any webpage, product page, video, article, or offer behind a subscription prompt.
+This tool works similarly to the YouTube integration but is even more flexible. you can link any webpage, product page, video, article, or offer behind a subscription prompt.

 ---